 - a malicious breach of secure storage and handling of information including a cyber security incident involving an organisation using third party providers to maintain its web services with databases containing personal information being ‘hacked’ into or otherwise illegally accessed by individuals outside the organisation;

 - an accidental loss including loss of IT equipment or hard copy documents containing personal information;

 - an organisation mistakenly providing personal information to the wrong person or an individual deceiving an organisation into improperly releasing the personal information of another person

 - a negligent or improper disclosure of information including employees disclosing personal information outside the requirements or authorisation of their employment.

 How to best manage a notifiable data breach

 To avoid a data breach becoming an eligible data breach requiring OAIC notification, a business must actively monitor activities which could potentially give rise to a data breach or data loss and have in place a governance process to assess the implications of a breach and to take appropriate action in the event of a data breach.

 OAIC has prepared a guide to assist businesses to prepare for and respond to data breaches in compliance with their obligations under the Privacy Act.

 Meridian Lawyers can assist you to understand your privacy obligations and to advise on the compliance with the Notifiable Data Breaches regime and its impact and in developing a data breach response plan.

-For further advice please contact our Corporate Advisory Principal Michael Bracken.
+For further advice, please contact our Corporate Advisory team.